Yellow tang: In the aquarium

 The yellow tang is very commonly kept as a saltwater aquarium fish.
-In 2015, researchers successfully bred them in captivity.
-Captive-bred yellow tangs are now routinely available for purchase at fish stores and online vendors.
 They can grow up to 8 in in the wild, but are introduced to aquariums in the 2 to 4 in range.
 Some specimens as large as 6 in are occasionally available.
-Life expectancy in the wild can exceed 30 years.

 Prior to January 2021, yellow tangs were commonly selling for around $65 to $70 in the US.
 However, after a collection ban in Hawaii, the prices have more than quadrupled to over $400.